Victoria Hopper: Biography

 Victoria Evelyn Hopper was born in Vancouver, British Columbia, Canada and brought up in North East England.
 She studied acting and singing at the Webber-Douglas School of Singing, and was talent spotted in a school production and cast in the title role in a West End play, Martine in 1933.
 She was at the peak of her popularity during the 1930s.
 She was married from August 1934 until 1939 to Basil Dean, a British stage and film writer, director and producer.
-Dean reportedly grew interested in Hooper due to her resemblance to a former lover of his, actress Meggie Albanesi (died 1923).
+Dean reportedly grew interested in Hooper due to her resemblance to his former lover, actress Meggie Albanesi (died 1923).

 Dean promoted Hopper's career and cast her as the leading lady in several major films for Associated Talking Pictures in the mid-1930s.
 However, the films did badly at the box office and her career waned.
 Two films she was scheduled to appear in, Grace Darling and Come Live with Me, never materialised.